WICG/webpackage/README.md

 Important notes:

 1. The very first header in Package Header section of the package is **Package-Signature**, a new header that contains a signed hash of the Package Header section (not including Package-Signature header) and Content Index.
-It also contains a reference (via cid: UUID-based URL) to the part that contains the public key certificate (or if needed, a chain of certificates to the root CA).
+It also contains a reference (via urn:uuid: UUID-based URL) to the part that contains the public key certificate (or if needed, a chain of certificates to the root CA).
 2. The **certificate algorithm** must be encoded within the certificate that signed the package.
 The **algorithm** in **Package-Signature** is the hash algorithm used to sign the **Content Index** and produce the Package-Signature.
 3. The Content Index contains hashes of all parts of the package, so it is enough to validate the index to trust its hashes, then compute the hash of each part upon using it to validate each part.
 Hashes have the hash algorithm specified in front.
 4. Content Index Entry `part-location` and `part-size` must not refer to locations outside of the package which contains the entry or to locations within nested packages.
 They may refer to the boundaries of a nested package.